 During the Winters before Bonneville Power was available power outages were frequent.
 There were times when we would only get to see part of a movie.
 Because there were no refunds, everyone would sit in the dark with their flashlights and wait patiently.
 If the outage lasted more than an hour, we were escorted out and sent home.

-From 1935 through 1939 there were very few big picture Technicolor movies and that from 1940 to 1945 most of the comedies were still in black and white.
+From 1935 through 1939, there were very few big picture Technicolor movies, and from 1940 to 1945, most of the comedies were still in black and white.